Adrian Brolin

-Adrian Brolin (6 April 1890 – 15 July 1954) was a Swedish footballer and bandy player who played for IFK Uppsala.
+Adrian Brolin (7 April 1890 – 15 July 1954) was a Swedish footballer and bandy player who played for IFK Uppsala.

-As a footballer, he featured once for the Sweden national football team in 1911, scoring twice against Finland.
+As a footballer, he featured once for the Sweden men's national football team in 1911, scoring twice against Finland.

 As a bandy player, he won nine Swedish championship finals in the 1910s.
 He made one appearance for Sweden, in 1919.